taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Didn't you hear?
 We had a Water Crisis.
 You were lucky enough to be someplace where the land that hadn't been brutally abused.
 It's different here."*

-The Water Cyclers have each brought their pitcher to a table.
-They then pour themselves a glass, and raise it up.
+The Water Cyclers have each brought their pitcher to a table and poured themselves a glass.
+They all raise their glasses together.

 Water Cyclers: **"Beber sem sangrar!"**